 A famous Jamie story is the time my mom wouldn't buy me a toy and had to literally drag me out of the store and, apparently, my response was to scream, "Help!
 Help!
 This isn't my real mommy!"

-Which was genius and hilarious... when I was doing it to my mom.
+genius and hilarious... when I was doing it to my mom.
 When my kids are shrieking as I firefighter carry them over my shoulder through the entire-ass mall it's less funny.
+Stubbornness

 Our children have clearly picked up on this, and in their case I've been on the receiving end.